harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/run-a-script-on-multiple-target-instances.md

 ## Supported deployment types

-The ​`<+instance...>` expression is only supported in SSH, WinRM, and Custom deployments using Deployment Templates.
+The ​`<+instance...>` expression is only supported in SSH, WinRM, and custom deployments using deployment templates.